GC-public-projects/FloatingButton/README.md

 - `var offsetX` & `var offsetY` : remember by how much the drag gesture was done.

 #### Actions
-- `Modifier..pointerInput(Unit)` : method of the modifier in which `detectDragGestures` will by used.
+- `Modifier.pointerInput(Unit)` : method of the modifier in which `detectDragGestures` will by used.
 The drag gesture is captured in our "offsetX" and "offsetY" variables then our "params" object is updated by adding to it the x and y values.
 Once done, the view position is updated by using `windowManager.updateViewLayout(overlayView, params)`